 1) What is your minimum and maximum flow rate in gallons per minute (GPM)?
 If you don’t know the answer to this, simply fill a bucket to a known level and time it.
 If your tank is accurate enough, you can also determine GPM by calculating the number of gallons used over a period of time while operating your nozzles.
 Your calculations should be done using the slowest rate you intend to spray and the highest rate.

 3) What is your budget?
-At AgTerra we only offer flow sensors that have a proven track record for performance and durability.
-Lower cost sensors made out of brass should provide you with at least 3 years of reliable use (probably many more with good care), while stainless steel sensors and electro-magnetic sensors will last even longer because of better materials and no moving parts, respectively.
+At AgTerra we only offer flow sensors with a proven track record for performance and durability.
+Lower cost sensors made out of brass should provide you with at least three years of reliable use (probably many more with good care), while stainless steel sensors and electro-magnetic sensors will last even longer because of better materials and no moving parts, respectively.

 4) Still not sure?
 Contact us and we’ll help answer your questions and guide you to the right sensor for your needs.